isomerpages/pa-chingay/pages/Chingay Taster Experience.md

 ---
 ![](/images/CTE/CTE.png)

-The Chingay Taster Experience (CTE) is a new programme that provides exclusive opportunities for online and TV audiences to participate in different activities and trial workshops.
+<div style="font-size:1.2rem">The Chingay Taster Experience (CTE) is a new programme that provides exclusive opportunities for online and TV audiences to participate in different activities and trial workshops.

+You can sign up by clicking on the respective links below.
+Please note that spaces are limited and registration is on a first-come-first-served basis.
+By registering for the CTE, you  acknowledge the following :

+<span style="font-size:0.9rem">(a) Please ensure that you are able to attend the session before signing up so as not to deprive others of the opportunity.
+Participants who are no-show at the activities / workshops may not be allowed to sign up for other activities / workshops under CTE.
+Please note that the Organiser may refuse and/or cancel any registration at its sole and absolute discretion.<br><br>
+(b) Photos, videos and other recordings  may be taken during these sessions.
+You agree that the Organiser may use such photographs, videos and other recordings in the Organiser’s sole and absolute discretion , including but not limited to use for publicity purposes and/or such other use(s) in the future.<br><br>(c) Any personal data provided by you  may be used for the administration of these sessions  as well as other Chingay-related purposes.</span></div>

 # Exclusive Experiences